numfocus/gsoc/gsoc_student_blog_setup.md

 Once you have been accepted as a GSoC student NumFOCUS expects you to blog about your progress every week.
-It's okay if you are stuck, post about that too :) You could use various platforms like wordpress, blogger, etc. but in our experience it's usually a pain to get formatting right in case of code snippets, screenshots.
-We suggest you use GitHub Pages and Jekyll to blog about your summer.
+It's okay if you are stuck, post about that too :) We suggest you use GitHub Pages and Jekyll to blog about your summer.
 GitHub gives you free hosting and a free domain name (`github_username.github.io`) and [Jekyll](https://jekyllrb.com) is a blog friendly static site generator.
 This tutorial will help you setup your blog.

-#### Install Ruby
+## Install Ruby
 For Debian or Ubuntu based users
 ```
 $ sudo apt-get install ruby-full